Durf1985/devops_study_infra/README.md

 ### Creating a parameterized template

 1. Create `variables.json` file in packer folder
-2. Add in file `variables.json` all parametr and they value from category "requirment" for GCP Packer needed for your purposes
+2. Add in file `variables.json` all parameters and they value from category "requirement" for GCP Packer needed for your purposes
-3. Add in file `ubuntu18.json` block `"variables":{}` and fill in all parametr and they value from category "optional" for GCP Packer needed for your purposes
+3. Add in file `ubuntu18.json` block `"variables":{}` and fill in all parameters and they value from category "optional" for GCP Packer needed for your purposes
 4. Make a call to these variables in the `"builders":[{}]` block in the `ubuntu18.json` file
    * syntax for call parametr